-Foreign business owners and managers in Vietnam need to be aware of several key payroll considerations for their local staff, including the types of taxes and social security that are payable, and the related rates, thresholds and deductions.
+Foreign business owners and managers in Vietnam need to be aware of several key payroll considerations for their local staff; this include the types of taxes and social security that are payable, and the related rates, thresholds and deductions.
 Read on for our simple guide.

 - The Vietnamese Government has set a minimum wage, ranging from $130 USD to $175 USD depending on the region that the company is based.
 However, the minimum wage is rarely a consideration for white collar professions as salaries are higher than this.

-- Overtime is payable for hours worked above the agreed contracted amount.
+- The company can pay overtime for hours worked above Overtime is pathe agreed contracted amount.
 Overtime rates vary depending on the situation, ranging from 150% in common situations to 300% for hours worked on a public holiday.

 Bonuses are traditionally paid annually (such as a Lunar New Year bonus).
 Payment of a Lunar New Year bonus is almost universal in the IT sector.
 There may also be performance bonuses or smaller bonuses (such as special occasions) paid throughout the year.

-Personal income tax, social security and trade union fees also need to be considered in addition to wages and bonuses.
 This is really where the complexity begins.
-Both the employer and the employee are required to contribute at varying levels for different items: we’ve summarized the latest values in the table below.
+Both the employer and the employee are required to contribute at varying levels for different items; we’ve summarized the latest values in the table below.
 Further detailed notes are provided.